revaldinho/f100l/src/doc/F100CPU.rst

   * http://www.computinghistory.org.uk/det/16974/Box-704-Ferranti-Marconi/

-As well as the the handset they also have a board, possibly from an F100-L computer system with F112-L and F101-L ICs.
+As well as the the handset they also have a board, possibly from an Naval CACS or CAAIS F100-L computer system with F112-L and F101-L ICs.

   * http://www.computinghistory.org.uk/det/23397/Box-812-Various/